kisom/cert/README.md

   - To encode raw binary to PEM, pass `-t, --pem-type` (e.g. CERTIFICATE) and the tool writes the PEM to stdout.
   - To decode a PEM file to raw DER, pass `-b, --binary-out <out-file>` and the tool writes the decoded bytes to the given file.
   Local flags: `-b, --binary-out`, `-t, --pem-type` (exactly one of these is required; they are mutually exclusive).

+- cert serial [host:port|cert.pem]...
+  Display the certificate serial number for each input.
+  - By default, prints the serial as hex; use global `--display-mode` to select hex case.
+  - With `-n, --numeric`, prints the serial as an integer.
+  Local flags: `-n, --numeric`.

 - cert verify <host:port|cert.pem> [more ...]
   Verify certificate chains for hosts or cert files.
 Supports custom root and